About Backups for Final Cut Pro

 - It gives you control.
 You can control how much to backup.
 You can control what to restore.

-- Lets you restore everything from a given snapshot or selected projects, folders, or events.
+- Lets you restore everything from a given snapshot or selected projects, folders, events, or Motion® templates.
 You may select what drive to restore to.

 - Forgot why you made a backup?
 Add a description to each snapshot describing why you made it.
 Very handy!

-- You can back up just the project and event files themselves or add Media, Shared Items, or FCP X’s own Backup folders as well.
+- You can back up just the project and event files themselves or add Media, Transcoded media, Shared Items, or FCP X’s own Backup folders as well.

-- Backs up and restores saved Motion projects in your Motion Templates folder.
+- Backs up and restores saved Motion® projects in your Movies/Motion Templates folder and FCP X version 10.6 libraries.

 - Ignores Render and Analysis files.
 These are automatically regenerated by FCP X.